imagej/imagej.github.io/_pages/plugins/bigstitcher/bdv.md

 {% include thumbnail src='/media/BigStitcher BDV Colormode.png' title='Toggle per-view and per-channel coloring by pressing **c** in the main window.'%}

-In the BigDataViewer window accompanying the BigStitcher, you can switch between color schemes by pressing {% include key content='c' %} in the BigSitcher main window.
+In the BigDataViewer window accompanying the BigStitcher, you can switch between color schemes by pressing {% include key key='c' %} in the BigSitcher main window.
 A single press will switch between per-view and per-channel coloring.
-Pressing {% include key content='c' %} repeatedly will cycle through different colors.
+Pressing {% include key key='c' %} repeatedly will cycle through different colors.

 ## Displaying selected views as ImageJ images